 Service dogs are widely used to help individuals manage their daily lives and complete tasks that might otherwise be difficult for them to do alone.
-To acquire a service dog, you need to have some type of disability that inhibits your own abilities to complete tasks.
+However, service dogs are not available to everyone.
+In order to acquire a service dog, you need to have some type of disability that inhibits your own abilities to complete tasks.
 Your service animal will then help you manage parts of your disability and help you complete difficult tasks.

 What are the Qualifications to Obtain a Service Dog?

-- Reside in a stable home environment
+- Reside in a stable home environment.

-- Be physically and cognitively capable of participating in the process of training, up to one hour per day
+- Be physically and cognitively capable of participating in the process of training, up to one hour per day.

-- Be able to independently command and handle a service dog
+- Be able to independently command and handle a service dog.

-- Be able to meet the physical, emotional, and financial needs of a service dog
+- Be able to meet the physical, emotional, and financial needs of a service dog.

-- Have no other dog in the home (other animals as pets are permitted)
+- Have no other dog in the home (other animals as pets are permitted).

 Can Someone with ADHD Obtain a Service Dog?

-How Do Service Dogs Benefit Those with Debilitating ADHD
+How Do Service Dogs Benefit Those with Debilitating ADHD?

-Those with debilitating ADHD can benefit from a service dog because they can help them regain some control over their life.
-The service dog can help interrupt and redirect the owner’s attention to whatever the task is at hand.
+Those with debilitating ADHD can still benefit from a service dog.
+A service dog can help them regain some control over their life.
+For example, when a person with ADHD gets distracted from an important task, a service dog can help redirect the owner’s attention back to the task at hand.
 Dogs require schedules, so having the animal can help serve as a routine for the owner.
-Every morning you take your dog out, you get the dog food, you take your dog for a walk, etc. Having routine is great for individuals with debilitating ADHD.
-The hyperactivity component can also be focused on because having an animal allows you the opportunity to run with it, go on walks, or even swim together.
+Every morning you take your dog out, you get the dog food, you take your dog for a walk, etc. Having routine is great for individuals with debilitating ADHD, as it is a way to keep their mind focused and alert.

-- Outlet for excess energy
+- Be an outlet for excess energy

 - Be a non-judgmental companion